AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 7.md

 Thus, for floods, direct runoff most important.

 Floods are a global phenomenon, but there are similarities between what happens where and when.

+---
+# Climate change
+More floods, and more severe foods, expected in the future.
+Globally, not just regionally.

+---
+# Flood probabilities
+FFlood probabilities form the basis for estimating design floods.
+Design floods are used for dimensioning dams, retention basins, infrastructure, etc.

+Return period:

+$$
+T = 1 / (1-p)
+$$

+where $p$ is a non-exceedance probability.
+E.g. spillway must be able to deal with a return period of once every 1000 years.

+Stochastic risk: risk of exceedance with one year: $1 - p$.
+Risk of exceedance within two years: $1 - p^2$.

+Basic assumption: flood events are independent and homogeneous: plotting positions $pp$.
+Empirical probability of event $i$.
+However, limited to years of observation for max return period

+Distribution function: tries to mimic behaviour of plotting positions by fitting a line through the observations.

+There are a lot of functions to do this: Normal, LogNormal, Gumble, Gamma, Exponential, GEV, GPD